Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 As for other algorithms, there are a lot of different variations, like:
 - *Denoising Autoencoders* that can help clean up the images or sound
-- *Variational Autoencoders*.
-The latent space is in this case composed by a mixture of distributions instead of a fixed vector
+- *Variational Autoencoders* that deal with distributions instead of specific values
-- *Concolutional Autoencoders* for images
+- *Convolutional Autoencoders* for images
-- *Reccurent Autoencoders* for time series or text
+- *Recurrent Autoencoders* for time series or text

 ### How to choose a dimensionality reduction algorithm?

-First of all make sure you scaled the data.
+First of all, make sure you scaled the data.
 Almost all dimensionality reduction algorithms require that.

 If you reduce dimensionality for *data visualization*, you should try **t-SNE** first.